nguyenthanhdat23012003/Book_Store_Management/README.md

 ## Feature:

+#### Customer

+- Register/Login
+- View list of products
+- View product
+- Add to cart
+- View cart
+- Place order (COD/VNPAY)

+#### Manager

+- View all products
+- Create, update (**only 2 times** per day for each product), delete product (**maximum 5** products per day), restore products
+- View history of product's actions
+- Confirm/reject order
+- Confirm/reject delivery
+- Send email (comming soon)

+#### Admin

+- All the same permission as manager
-- (coming soon)
+- Create user, change user's role, block user (comming soon)

+### Note: the vnpay info for testing is inside **./Media_store/vnpay_bank_info.txt**

 # How to run?

 ## Requirement

-Make sure you already install docker, docker compose and wsl2
+Make sure you already install docker, docker compose and wsl2 (if you are using window)

+If not, following this guide: https://docs.docker.com/engine/install/

 ### Navigate to Media_store